LLNL/axom/src/components/sidre/docs/sphinx/index.rst

   root Group.
 * **Buffer.**  Describes and holds a chunk of data in memory owned by Sidre.
 * **View.**   Describes a conceptual layout of data in memory.
-* **Group.** Defines a hierachical collection of data.
-A Group can have zero or one parent Group and zero or more child Groups.
-A Group can also have a collection of Views.
+* **Group.** Defines a tree structure.
+Each Group (except the root) has one parent Group; each Group has a collection of Groups and Views.

 These concepts will be described in more detail in later sections.